Chreece/piper-train-docker/README.md

 # piper-train-docker

-Image for training a Piper TTS voice from a Hugging Face dataset.
+Image for training a Piper TTS voice easily.

+*This only supports single-gpu training currently.*

 # Quickstart